KIIS-FM: 102.7 KIIS-FM

 In February 2004, the decade-long general manager of KIIS-FM, Roy Laughlin, elected not to renew Rick Dees' contract, replacing him with Ryan Seacrest from sister station KYSR and retaining co-host Ellen K to team with Seacrest.
-Together, they created the nationally syndicated On-Air With Ryan Seacrest, which airs on many of iHeartMedia's Top 40/CHR stations.
+Together, they created the nationally syndicated On Air with Ryan Seacrest, which airs on many of iHeartMedia's Top 40/CHR stations.
+The KIIS-FM version is more localized when compared to other stations carrying the show.

-Trade publication Radio & Records named KIIS-FM its 2007 "Station of the Year" in the Contemporary Hit Radio/Top 40 category for market size 1–25 at its national convention.
+Trade publication Radio & Records named KIIS-FM its 2007 "Station of the Year" in the contemporary hit radio/Top 40 category for market size 1–25 at its national convention.

 In December 2007, KIIS-FM's Antelope Valley simulcast on KOSS (97.7 FM) was moved to 105.5 FM, replacing the previous format as "105.5 The Oasis".
 The country music format at 103.1 FM in Tehachapi, California was moved to 97.7 FM (now operating under 103.1's former call letters KTPI-FM) and is now branded as 97.7 KTPI.
 KSRY (103.1 FM) in Tehachapi became a simulcast of KYSR (98.7 FM, "Alt 98-7").

 The station was, according to Radio & Records in 2008, the second-highest revenue billing radio station in the United States (behind WTOP-FM in Washington, D.C.), with $66.3 million.
 In 2010, the station was honored by the National Association of Broadcasters with the Marconi Award for CHR Station of the Year.

-On June 8, 2011, KIIS-FM began rebroadcasting on Sirius XM channel 11.
+On June 8, 2011, KIIS-FM began rebroadcasting on SiriusXM channel 11.
 At the end of 2003, Clear Channel replaced the KIIS simulcast with an exclusive KISS XM channel.
 In 2004, all XM music channels went commercial-free, and KIIS-FM was replaced with a unique-to-XM "KISS-XM" channel, retaining the same format.
 Since then, Clear Channel/iHeartMedia has regained the right to air commercials on their XM music channels.
-On June 1, 2022, the KIIS-FM simulcast left SiriusXM, with the launch and establishment of the iHeartRadio platform making the arrangement less important.
+On June 1, 2022, the KIIS-FM simulcast left SiriusXM, with the launch and establishment of the free iHeartRadio platform making the arrangement less important.

 In May 2017, Seacrest became co-host of the New York City-based syndicated talk show Live with Kelly.
 To accommodate the new role, it was announced that Seacrest would begin to host On Air from a studio constructed at the facilities of WABC-TV (where the TV show is produced).
-The show continues to air live, although the first hour will either be pre-recorded or handled mostly by co-host Sisanie.
+The KIIS-FM show continues to air live, although the first hour will either be pre-recorded or handled mostly by co-host Sisanie.

-On January 3, 2020, it was announced that midday host Alex Gervasi had exited the station after 6 years.
-Her successor was not formally nominated.
-This was later followed by DJ Drew on January 16, 2020, as a result of a series of nationwide layoffs by iHeartMedia.
+In October 2023, the station launched a new weekly K-pop show, K-Pop With Jojo, hosted by KIIS-FM afternoon host JoJo Wright.
+In January 2024, iHeartMedia began to syndicate the show to most iHeartMedia CHR stations.

+HD Radio

+KIIS-HD2

+KIIS-FM's HD2 subchannel originally broadcast IHeartRadio's all-dance "Evolution" network.
+In June 2019, KIIS-FM's HD2 subchannel stopped broadcasting the "Evolution" network and flipped to a simulcast of the analog audio with a 10-second delay.